LettError/longboardRoboFontExtension/source/html/index.md

 * **Show Measurements** This applies the RoboFont Measure tool to the preview and shows the dimensions in blue.
 This way you can search for very specific stems, for instance.
 * **Show Kinks** For point types marked **smooth** this highlights curve sections where the incoming and outgoing lines are no longer smooth.
-* **Show Stats** Present some statistics about the preview instance while dragging: change in surface area, change in width, absolute change in width (in em units) as well as the axis values of the preview location.
+* **Show Stats** Collect and show some statistics about the preview instance while dragging: change in surface area, change in width, absolute change in width (in em units) as well as the axis values of the preview location.
 * **Show Sources** draws all the sources for this glyph as well as the preview.
 This can be useful, but it can also be quite busy, visually.
 You be the judge and choose what you need.
 The sources are drawn centered under the current glyph.
 * **Show Vectors** draws a vector between the sources and the preview.
 So you can see how the points get pulled around.
 This can be useful to spot compatibility issues.